OmkaraRMore/OmkaraRMore/README.md

 - 👋 Hi, I’m @OmkaraRMore
 - 👀 I’m interested in artificial intelligence
-- 🌱 I’m currently pursuing an Artificial Intelligence PG diploma in CDAC NOIDA
+- 🌱 I’m currently Completed an Artificial Intelligence PG diploma From CDAC NOIDA
 - 💞️ I’m looking to collaborate on some begining projects where i can learn new things and implement it..
 - 📫 How to reach me: heres mine email id omkarrmore123@gmail.com